Key takeaways

 Current ratio monitoring works by entity and consolidated views, with role based access for sensitive metrics.
 Working capital trends include dedicated receivable and payable dashboards, aging buckets, spend analysis by category, and direct links to source data.

 Liquidity forecast tools learn actual collection cycles and vendor schedules, factor GST dues automatically, and produce a 13 week rolling cash view with scenarios.
-The data backbone includes AP automation, bank statement normalization, and intelligent matching from payments to invoices, all syncing with Tally or Zoho Books.
+The data backbone includes AP automation, bank statement normalization, and intelligent matching from payments to invoices, all syncing with Tally.

-CA firms benefit from multi org management, while ISO 27001 and SOC 2 support security needs.
-For a full context, visit the cash management dashboard India resource.
+CA firms benefit from multi org management, while ISO 27001 and SOC 2 certifications support security needs.

 Implementation Roadmap

-Week 0, foundation: Connect Tally or Zoho Books, pull chart of accounts, masters, and open bills, upload recent bank or card statements, let ingestion normalize formats, establish baselines for ratios and trends.
+Week 0, foundation: Connect Tally, pull chart of accounts, masters, and open bills.
+Upload recent bank or card statements.
+Let ingestion normalize formats.
+Establish baselines for ratios and trends.

-Week 2, activation: Configure forecasting assumptions from history, input known future items, rent, salaries, leases, establish alerts, quick ratio below 0.8, DSO above 45 days, enable email or chat notifications, and finalize dashboard layouts by role.
+Week 2, activation: Configure forecasting assumptions from history.
+Input known future items like rent, salaries, and leases.
+Establish alerts (quick ratio below 0.8, DSO above 45 days).
+Enable email or chat notifications.
+Finalize dashboard layouts by role.

 Ongoing success tips: